pmcg31/rich-dev-blog/content/blog/remove-tourists-with-tripod/index.md

 You can't get that Eagles song out of your head...so you make the journey to go stand on a corner in Winslow, AZ and see what all the fuss is about.
 However, when you arrive you quickly realize you were not the only person to have this notion.

-This place is crawling with tourists; all day, every day.
+This place is crawling with tourists--all day, every day.
 It's clear to see why, there are statues of Jackson Browne and Glenn Frey and a giant historic Route 66 sign painted in the intersection.
 Heck, there's even a girl, my lord, in a flatbed Ford!
 What's not to love?

 ![Winslow AZ](https://res.cloudinary.com/pmcg31/image/upload/v1575825299/IMG_0241_fykntl.jpg "Corner Park in Winslow, AZ")